Brilliant blue FCF

 Brilliant blue FCF (Blue 1) is a synthetic organic compound used primarily as a blue colorant for processed foods, medications, dietary supplements, and cosmetics.
 It is classified as a triarylmethane dye and is known under various names, such as FD&C Blue No. 1 or acid blue 9.
 It is denoted by E number E133 and has a color index of 42090.
 It has the appearance of a blue powder and is soluble in water and glycerol, with a maximum absorption at about 628 nanometers.
-It is one of the oldest FDA-approved color additives and is generally considered nontoxic and safe.
+It is one of the oldest FDA-approved color additives, having been permanently listed for use in food and ingested drugs in 1969.
+It is generally considered nontoxic and safe for consumption.

 Production

-Brilliant blue FCF is synthetic dye produced by the condensation of 2-formylbenzenesulfonic acid and the appropriate aniline followed by oxidation.
+Brilliant blue FCF is a synthetic dye produced by the condensation of 2-formylbenzenesulfonic acid and the appropriate aniline followed by oxidation.
+Both are petrochemicals.
 It can be combined with tartrazine (E102) to produce various shades of green.